 Neurodivergence and Relationships

 • Be helpful as a way to improve understanding more quickly.
+With that understanding we can explain to the client how the pattern functions and what are the best ways to address it.
 For example, we know the things that people who are depressed tend to struggle with in life and how to help them and so we don’t need to start from scratch with each person who comes in describing a problem that fits with depression.

 • Creates a word to refer to the pattern and tendency in question.
 For example, if we are referring to someone’s tendency towards impulsivity, it’s helpful to have a word to refer to that.